-Due to the increasing interest to use the computer aided design and manufacturer's concept (CAD/CAM) in several areas like as medical science, biomedical engineering, geographical data processing, paleontology and reverse engineering, the digitalization and reconstruction techniques of objects having complex shape and/or free-form have been presented an important development.
+Due to the increasing interest in using the computer aided design and manufacturer's concept (CAD/CAM) in several areas like as medical science, biomedical engineering, geographical data processing, paleontology and reverse engineering, the digitalization and reconstruction techniques of objects having complex shape and/or free-form have been presented an important development.

-The velocity and precision of these techniques are due to the improvement in the areas of physics, electrical, engineering, the lasers' development, CCD cameras, and the high velocity acquisition cards.
-In the acquisition data process, thousands or millions of data must be acquired.
-These acquired data consist in a cloud of points in general, not organized, with gaps and noise, acquiring efficient and trustful algorithms capable to obtain computational models from those samples (Curless, 1997).
+The velocity and precision of the digitalization techniques are due to the improvement in areas of physics, electrical, engineering, the lasers' development, CCD cameras, and the high velocity acquisition cards.
+The graphical reconstruction of a 3D surface is done from a set of points representing the surface coordinates, using an acquisition data process which acquire thousand or millions of data.
+These acquired data consist in a cloud of points in general, not organized, with gaps and noise, requiring efficient and trustful algorithms capable to obtain computational models from those samples (Curless, 1997).

 A surface reconstruction always consists of getting a computational model that resembles more faithfully to the real object and this must be done from a cloud of points obtained from systems based on objects measurements or whose systems that not use measurements.
 Systems based on measurements uses techniques based on images or on active 3D sensors.
 Systems not based on measurements are commercial computer animation software that allow the generation of 3D models starting from simple elements like polygonal boxes.
-In all case the reconstruction method must to identify the correct geometry, the topology and the object shape from a finite ensemble of points (Remondino, 2003).
+In all cases the reconstruction method must identify the correct geometry, the topology and the object shape from a finite ensemble of points (Remondino, 2003).